 Myopia is one of the conditions identified by the World Health Organisation as a potential cause of blindness.
 It is currently estimated that Myopia affects 30% of the world’s population, and this number is projected to be nearly 50% by 2050.
 Projected increases are widely considered to be driven by environmental factors such as decreased outdoors time, increased near work, and high pressure educational systems especially at young ages.

 Did you know that the risk of Myopia is increased if it already exists within parents?
 If one of your parents has Myopia, you are 3x more likely to develop it, and if both of your parents have Myopia you are 6x more likely.

 Strong evidence that higher prevalence of myopia is the result of adaption to rapid and environmentally induced changes associated with increased education and urbanization.

 Spectacles – Using peripheral defocus technologies for reducing the progression of childhood myopia without the need for contact lenses.

 Orthokeratology – Contact lenses that are worn overnight, which can slow the rate of progression of myopia, as well as allowing freedom from spectacles or contact lenses through the day.

-Orthokeratology and soft multifocal contact lenses can reduce myopia progression by up to 50%.
+All Myopia Management methods can reduce the myopia progression by up to 60%.

-- Reduce the amount of time they are sitting doing close-up tasks (taking regular breaks)
+- Reduce time doing close-up tasks (also take regular breaks)

 - Ensure good lighting when reading indoors